Compare and Recycle

 World Water Week: How Much Water Does Your Smartphone Use?

-There are currently more than 3 billion smartphone users around the globe who use their phones daily to send texts, share photos and play their favourite games.
+There are currently 4.3 billion smartphone users around the globe who use their phones daily to send texts, share photos and play their favourite games.
 Smartphones allow people to use the internet from virtually anywhere in the world with one simple click - users literally have the internet at their fingertips!

 While mobile internet access certainly has its perks, using the internet so regularly is beginning to harm our planet.
-According to DigiPlex insights, ‘the connection between each mouse click or smartphone app to the release of carbon dioxide into the atmosphere has long been known but is just beginning to be understood by consumers.
-It seems that smartphones were the silent destruction that nobody seemed to be talking about.
+There's a connection between each mouse click or smartphone app to the release of carbon dioxide into the atmosphere and it's only just beginning to be understood by consumers.
+It seems that smartphones were the silent destruction that nobody was talking about, but it is the conversation we need to have.

 How Do Smartphones Affect Water Usage?

-We know and understand that there are many aspects to the lifetime emissions of a mobile phone, and these are very basically collected into 4 groups, mining, manufacture and distribution, usage and end-of-life, (read more about the environmental impact of your smartphone here).
+We now know and understand that there are many aspects to the lifetime emissions of a mobile phone, and these are grouped into 4 stages: mining, manufacture and distribution, usage and end-of-life.

-Not only are smartphones damaging our oceans, making smartphones uses huge amounts of water which must be filtered and cleaned before usage, consequently using colossal amounts of energy.
-The average smartphone requires 13 tons of water to be made, imagine how much water is used each year to manufacture the billions of new phones!
+Not only are smartphones damaging our oceans, making smartphones uses huge amounts of water which must be filtered and cleaned, consequently using colossal amounts of energy.
+The average smartphone requires 12,670 litres of water to be made (or 12.6 metric tonnes) - that's 42,241 cups of tea.
+If you're a heavy tea drinker, you'd need to have 115 cups of tea every day for a year to drink that much tea.
+Imagine how much water is used each year to manufacture millions of new phones!

 Keeping up with innovations in the smartphone industry is a great way to start adopting more sustainable behaviours yourself.
-With World Water Week happening now, it may be time for you to reconsider your smartphone habits and try to adopt a more environmentally friendly mindset towards your phone.
+With World Water Week happening every year, it may be time for you to reconsider your smartphone habits and try to adopt a more environmentally friendly mindset towards your phone.

 4 Min Read